ahm4dx1/Python-Based-Port-Sniff-Tool/README.md

 # 🚀 Port-Sniff Tool

 ## 📌 Description
-Port-Sniff is a Python-based tool designed for fast port scanning and packet sniffing.
+Port-Sniff is a Python based tool designed for fast port scanning and packet sniffing.
 It allows users to scan open ports on a given IP address and capture HTTP traffic to identify possible sensitive data.

 ## 🌟 Features
 ✅ **Fast Port Scanning**: Quickly scan a range of ports using multithreading.